 Also of interest is that Lucas has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Lucas telecommute to their jobs.
-Overall, about 14.34% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 14.34% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Lucas, however, is that residents on average have to contend with a long commute, spending on average 34.83 minutes every day commuting to work.

-Being a small city, Lucas does not have a public transit system used by locals to get to and from work.
+Lucas is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.